The Classes PPA-$k$: Existence from Arguments Modulo $k$: Definition of the Classes

 This operation is commutative and associative (up to many-one equivalence).
 Indeed, $R_0 \amper R_1$ is many-one equivalent to $R_1 \amper R_0$, and $(R_0 \amper R_1) \amper R_2$ is many-one equivalent to $R_0 \amper (R_1 \amper R_2)$.
 Since the $\amper$ operation is associative, the problem $\amper_{\ell=1}^{k} R_\ell$ is well-defined up to many-one equivalence.
 It is also equivalent to the following problem: given instances $I_1, \dots, I_k$ of $R_1, \dots, R_k$ and an integer $j \in \{1,\dots,k\}$, find a solution to $I_j$.

 We extend the $\amper$ operation to TFNP subclasses in the natural way.
 Let $C_0$ and $C_1$ be TFNP subclasses with complete problems $R_0$ and $R_1$ respectively.
 Then $C_0 \amper C_1$ is the class of all TFNP problems that many-one reduce to $R_0 \amper R_1$.
 Note that the choice of complete problems does not matter.
 Intuitively, this class contains all problems that can be solved in polynomial time by a Turing machine with a single oracle query to either $C_0$ or $C_1$.
-The following result is easy to prove: